jdrescher2006/MythFish/README.md

 Ideas:
-- New dialog about page for MythTV
+- New dialog: about page for MythTV
 	- system load
 	- free/used memory
 	- version
 	- time, uptime
-- New dialog with data from query location from MythTV
+- New dialog: with data from query location from MythTV
 	- volume bar
 	- play progress bar
 	- now playing